davaya/spdxv3-template-tool/Data3/README.md

 ```
 **Revision 1 - Unit of Transfer:**

-In addition to the use case elements, a unit of transfer needs a unique document ID (namespace) plus creation info
+In addition to the element fragments used to evaluate update options, a complete unit of transfer needs
-that needs an identity element.
+a unique UoT ID (namespace) plus creation info that includes a creator identity.
 The namespace can be any IRI, but this example uses an authority organization plus a
-millisecond-resolution timestamp in base64url format.
-The IRI could also include identifying information such as
+millisecond-resolution timestamp in base64url format to ensure global uniqueness.
+The namespace IRI can optionally include identifying information such as
-a package name as long as it is globally unique.
-Local IDs ("hello-file", "world-file") can be descriptive or compact
+a package name.
+Local IDs can be descriptive ("hello-file", "world-file") or compact
-(e.g., "f1", "f2") as long as they are unique within the namespace.
+("f1", "f2") as long as they are unique within the UoT namespace.

-The Revision 1 unit of transfer is self-contained, all elements are defined within the unit of transfer namespace.
+The Revision 1 unit of transfer is self-contained; all elements are created as part of the UoT, with ids in the UoT namespace.
 ```json
 {
   "namespace": "http://sbom.acme.com/AX7CqA-I/",